irealva/hugo-chavez-speeches-analysis/README.md

 ## Website

 The code that powers the website is being run in the `gh-pages` branch but can also be found in the `web` folder.

+The link to the site is: https://irealva.github.io/hugo-chavez-speeches-analysis/web/index3.html

+## Screencast

+The video file showing the basic flow of the site is simply called `screencast`